-The opening day for the 2011 Mid-South Horn Workshop, hosted by Dr. Paul Stevens at the University of Kansas, was a big day!
+This was originally posted as part of a report on the 2011 Mid-South Horn Workshop, hosted by Dr. Paul Stevens at the University of Kansas.

 My first official activity was as a judge of the collegiate horn quartet competition, along with Michelle Stebleton and Elliott Higgins.
 There were four groups all of whom sounded very strong (from Baylor, Oklahoma State [the winners!], UMKC, and the University of Missouri Columbia).
 The rules read,